Processor check

 NTFS

 Choosing to format the partition to NTFS, or convert from FAT to NTFS, might cause setup to say "setup was unable to open or access the setup CD-ROM or floppy disk".
+(Maybe this happened to me because the temporary partition used to store the setup files happened to be the partition I want to install NT onto.)
 If this happens, you have to keep the partition as-is, and convert later within Windows NT if desired.

 Extended Kernel